IHE/ITI.SeR/SeR.md

 ## 39 Secure Retrieve (SeR) Profile

-This profile defines a framework able to enforce a centralized Access Control system, conveying between actors involved in an XDS environment the evidence of the reliable decisions already made by an Access Decision Manager.
+This profile defines a framework able to enforce a centralized Access Control system, conveying between actors involved in an affinity domain the evidence of the reliable decisions already made by an Access Decision Manager.

-The main objective of this profile is to create a system of trust between the actor that performs access decisions (Authorization Decisions Manager), and actors that store clinical data (XDS Document Repositories).
+The main objective of this profile is to create a system of trust between the actor that produces access decisions (Authorization Decisions Manager), and actors that enforce them (e.g. XDS Document Repositories).
 This split of responsibilities is needed in many environments where systems that expose clinical data are not able to replicate and repeat access decisions.